fl0zone/fl0-docs/docs/quickstarts/go.md

 # Go

-Deploying your Node.js app on FL0 is easy.
+Deploying your Go app on FL0 is easy.
 Follow this guide to configure your codebase correctly.

 ## Listening to the Right Port